 These are some of the most travel-worthing events to attend in California in August.

 - Outside Lands Festival, San Francisco: You’ll experience a Taste of the Bay while listening to some great music.
-Past years' headliners have included Paul McCartney, Kanye West, Stevie Wonder, and Metallica.
+Past years' headliners have included Paul McCartney, Janet Jackson, Stevie Wonder, and Metallica.

 - Pageant of the Masters, Laguna Beach: If you've been, it's hard to forget.
 But it's even harder to describe to someone who hasn't been there.
-It's a re-creation of classic paintings using real people and some eye-popping, fool-the-eye lighting effects.
+The pageant is a re-creation of classic paintings using real people and some eye-popping, fool-the-eye lighting effects.
 You may not believe it even after you see it.

 - Jazz Summer Fest, San Jose: This is one of the biggest outdoor jazz fests of the summer.